 Stock held by the Company quoted in an active market is sorted to Level 1.
-There is no difference regarding valuation techniques for the years ended December 31, 2020 and 2019.
-There is no transfer between levels measured at fair value for the years ended December 31, 2020 and 2019.
+There is no difference regarding valuation techniques for the years ended December 31, 2021 and 2020.
+There is no transfer between levels measured at fair value for the years ended December 31, 2021 and 2020.

-(y) Financial risk management
+(x) Financial risk management